Latest Information on COVID-19 Precautions

 Patient representatives should remain in the patient’s room, unless asked by staff to step out.
 Patient representatives are subject to any screening required by the facility, including temperature screening, observance of hand hygiene practices and the wearing of their own mask at all times while in the facility.
 Any patient representative who fails to comply with facility guidance will be asked to leave.

 It is the intent of the hospital to review and make any necessary changes to the visitation guidance every 30 days, or as often as needed.

-The following visitation is allowed:
+As of January 26, 2021, the following visitation is allowed:

 - Additional patient representatives are allowed if they are warranted by exceptional circumstance.

 - If a patient representative is visiting a non-COVID-19-related patient placed in isolation precautions, they are allowed one visitor per day and must remain in the patient room to conserve PPE.